Star-Academy/Team5-Codes/README.md

 there are several phases to use for each phase you can use its appropriate readme.

+## phases

+until now there is 7 phases of the internship done, we are working on the next phases.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.